mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 ]
 ```

-> ## '/api/reservations/res-rooms/id/:id'
+> ## '/api/reservations/:id/res-rooms'
 > * Takes in a reservation_id parameter in the url.
-> * Returns all res_rooms associated with a single reservation.
+> * Returns an array of all res_rooms (and detailed res_room info) associated with a single reservation as objects.
-> * This route should be used in conjunction with the **/api/reservations/id/:id** route to get more info about the reservation.
+> * This route should be used in conjunction with the **/api/reservations/:id** route to get more info about the reservation.
 ```
-// sample response from the '/api/reservations/res-rooms/id/:id' GET route [
+// sample response from this route
+[
     {
         "res_room_id": 1001,